aem-design/aem.design/_posts/2017-06-28-automation-testing.markdown

 Another very simple yet powerful feature used in automation testing is screenshot diff.

 The process is very simple you create a master image of your expected outcome for a particular screen and you call that a reference master that corresponds to a particular test case.
-Then when ever you run same test case you take another screenshot and compare it with the reference master.
+Then whenever you run same test case you take another screenshot and compare it with the reference master.

 ![AEM Touch UI Diff MD PhantomJS](/assets/images/automation-testing/phantomjs-diff-md.png)

 Usually if a difference is within 10% then the test considered as ok, but you can go lower if you want pixel perfect output.

-We hope this will inspire you to try this your self!
+We hope this will inspire you to try this yourself!

 If you want to try this at home take a look Geb framework, it will save you a lot of time and together with Behaviour Driven Development practice you will always find time to test your experiences!